Rynchodon/ARMS/Player Readme.txt

 [h1]Autopilot States[/h1]
 <OFF> remote control has not searched for commands, EXIT was reached, or the remote control is not ready
 <PATHFINDING> searching for a path towards the destination
+<NO_PATH> could not find a path to the destination
+<NO_DEST> could not find a valid target or destination, this state is usually temporary
+<WAITING:(time)> a wait command was reached, display time remaining
 <ROTATING> rotating the ship
 <MOVING> heading towards the next stop
 <STOPPING> stopping the grid
-<NO_PATH> could not find a path to the destination
-<NO_DEST> could not find a valid target or destination, this state is usually temporary
 <MISSILE> found a target, going to hit it
 <ENGAGING> found a target, flying towards it
+<LANDED> grid is landed
 <PLAYER> A player is controlling grid
-<GET_OUT_OF_SEAT> Autopilot cannot disconnect a connector while a player is in a seat.
+<GET_OUT_OF_SEAT> Autopilot cannot disconnect a connector or landing gear while a player is in a seat.
-<BROKEN> Congratulations!
-You found a bug, [url=http://steamcommunity.com/workshop/filedetails/discussion/363880940/622954023412161440] please report it [/url].

 [h1]More Information[/h1]
 To reset the Autopilot: disable "Control Thrusters", wait a second, turn it back on.